 - Students Select and Complete Their Test

 Next, they'll be presented with a list of the lessons that are active for them.
-They'll tap the one they are supposed to use and are off and running.
-When they are finished, on the final screen, they'll click "Score."
+They'll tap the one they are supposed to use and are off and running, following on-screen instructions.
+See the article on Question Types for information on how particular question types work in the Student Portal.
+When students are finished, on their final "summary" screen, they'll click "Score."

 - Teacher Monitors Progress

 You will be able to see the results in real time as students finish their activities.
 If you leave the page, you can get back to it by following step 3 (above) again.
 If it's a learning activity, you could leave it open indefinitely, and the students can go back in and engage it repeatedly.
-You will not see any reports until you get into the grading screen (whether you stay in it after activating or if you pause it and come back to it) and see all the students' names turn green.
+You will not see any reports until you get into the grading screen (whether you stay in it after activating or if you click "Leave Session Open" to do something else and come back to it) and see all the students' names turn green.

 - Deactivate the assessment, if needed